Free trade: Early era

 Free trade came to what would become the United States as a result of the American Revolution.
 After the British Parliament issued the Prohibitory Act in 1775, blockading colonial ports, the Continental Congress responded by effectively declaring economic independence, opening American ports to foreign trade on 6 April 1776 – three months before declaring sovereign independence.
-According to historian John W. Tyler, "[f]ree trade had been forced on the Americans, like it or not".

 In March 1801, the Pope Pius VII ordered some liberalization of trade to face the economic crisis in the Papal States with the motu proprio Le più colte.
 Despite this, the export of national corn was forbidden to ensure the food for the Papal States.

 In Britain, free trade became a central principle practiced by the repeal of the Corn Laws in 1846.
-Large-scale agitation was sponsored by the Anti-Corn Law League.
+Large-scale agitation was sponsored by the Anti–Corn Law League.
 Under the Treaty of Nanking, China opened five treaty ports to world trade in 1843.
 The first free trade agreement, the Cobden-Chevalier Treaty, was put in place in 1860 between Britain and France which led to successive agreements between other countries in Europe.

 Many classical liberals, especially in 19th and early 20th century Britain (e.g. John Stuart Mill) and in the United States for much of the 20th century (e.g. Henry Ford and Secretary of State Cordell Hull), believed that free trade promoted peace.
 Woodrow Wilson included free-trade rhetoric in his "Fourteen Points" speech of 1918:

 According to economic historian Douglas Irwin, a common myth about United States trade policy is that low tariffs harmed American manufacturers in the early 19th century and then that high tariffs made the United States into a great industrial power in the late 19th century.
 A review by the Economist of Irwin's 2017 book Clashing over Commerce: A History of US Trade Policy notes:

 Political dynamics would lead people to see a link between tariffs and the economic cycle that was not there.
 A boom would generate enough revenue for tariffs to fall, and when the bust came pressure would build to raise them again.
 By the time that happened, the economy would be recovering, giving the impression that tariff cuts caused the crash and the reverse generated the recovery.
 Mr Irwin also methodically debunks the idea that protectionism made America a great industrial power, a notion believed by some to offer lessons for developing countries today.
 As its share of global manufacturing powered from 23% in 1870 to 36% in 1913, the admittedly high tariffs of the time came with a cost, estimated at around 0.5% of GDP in the mid-1870s.
 In some industries, they might have sped up development by a few years.
 But American growth during its protectionist period was more to do with its abundant resources and openness to people and ideas.